-All of the listed maintenance recommendations should be performed at the recommended milage intervals by Big Bear Choppers or an authorized Big Bear Choppers bike shop in order to ensure the safe operation of your bike.
+All of the listed maintenance recommendations should be performed at the recommended millage intervals by an authorized Big Bear Choppers Dealer in order to ensure the safe operation of your bike.

-Remember that Big Bear Choppers and an Authorized Big Bear Choppers bike shop is usually equipped to maintain and service your bike.
+Remember that an authorized Big Bear Choppers Dealer is equipped to maintain and service your bike.
 If you decide to perform the scheduled maintenance yourself, it is essential you have the proper tools, knowledge and skills required.
-Improper maintainance will cause permanent damage to your bike.
+Improper maintenance will cause permanent damage to your bike, void you warranty, and could cause serious injury or even death to you and your passenger.